The universal von Neumann algebra of smooth four-manifolds revisited: Physical interpretation

+It is important to note that, contrary to smooth solutions, many singular solutions of classical general relativity theory cannot be interpreted as observables because their curvatures lack being bounded operators hence do not belong to $\fr$.
+As a result, we expect that the classical Schwarzschild or Kerr black hole solutions and more generally gravitatioal fields of isolated bodies (cf. \cite{ein,ein-pau}) give rise not to {\it observables} in $\fr$ but rather {\it fields} in $T_1\fr\supset\fr$.

-4. {\it Questions and answers.} First let us clarify what the {\it answers} in this quantum theory are because this is easier.
-Staying within the orthodox framework i.e., the {\it Coppenhagean interpretation} and the standard mathematical formulation of quantum theory but relaxing this latter somewhat, given an observable represented by $A\in\fr$ and a general (i.e., not necessarily pure) state also represented by an element $B\in\fr$ in the observable algebra (regarded as a ``density matrix'' operator over the state space $\ch$) we declare that an answer is like
+{\it Questions and answers.} First let us clarify what the answers in this proposed quantum theory are because this is easier.
+Staying safely within the orthodox framework i.e., the {\it Copenhagen interpretation} and the standard mathematical formulation of quantum theory (but relaxing this latter somewhat), given an observable represented by $A\in\fr$ and a general (i.e., not necessarily pure) state also represented by an element $B\in\fr$ in the observable algebra (regarded as a ``density matrix'' operator over the state space $\ch$) we declare that an {\it answer} is formally like

 where $\tau :\fr\rightarrow\C$ is the unique finite trace on the hyperfinite ${\rm II}_1$ factor von Neumann algebra $\fr$.
-Note that in order not to be short sighted, at this level of generality we require neither $A\in\fr$ to be self-adjoint nor $B\in\fr$ to be positive and normalized (however these can be imposed if they turn out to be necessary) hence our answers can be complex numbers in general.
-Nevertheless $\tau (AB)$ is finite and is invariant under the gauge group of this theory namely the unitary automorphisms of $\fr$ i.e., it is indeed an ``answer''---at least syntactically.
-However despite their well-posedness that is, existence and gauge invariance, from a local geometric viewpoint---being $\tau$ defined by the abstract concept of global spectral radii---these expectation values are very complicated consequently it might be very difficult to calculate them in practice (e.g. perturbation theoretic issues, etc. might enter the game).
+Note that in order not to be short sighted, at this level of generality we require neither the observable $A\in\fr$ to be self-adjoint nor the state $B\in\fr$ to be positive semi-definite self-adjoint and normalized (however these can be imposed if they turn out to be necessary, cf. e.g. the characterization of a vacuum state in Definition \ref{kvantumeinstein} above) hence our answers can be complex numbers in general.
+Nevertheless $\tau (AB)$ is well-posed i.e., is finite and invariant under the gauge group of this theory namely the unitary automorphisms of $\fr$ thus it is indeed an ``answer''---at least syntactically.

-Now we come to the most difficult problem namely what are the meaningful {\it questions} here?
-This problem is fully at the semantical level.
-The orthodox approach says that a question should be like
+Now we come to the most difficult problem namely what are the meaningful questions here?
+This problem is already fully at the foggy semantical level.
+The orthodox approach says that a {\it question} should formally be like